gradle/gradle/subprojects/docs/src/docs/release/notes.md

          }
     }

+This avoids a 2nd request for the JAR file when the POM is missing, making dependency resolution from Maven repositories faster in this case.

-You can also use this to selectively opt into using the new Gradle metadata format for one repository using `metadataSources { gradleMetadata() }`.
+You can also use this to programmatically opt-in to using the new Gradle metadata format for one repository using `metadataSources { gradleMetadata() }`.

 ### Default JaCoCo version upgraded to 0.8.0